-- A. Types of Verification Required All information relative to the following items must be verified: - 1) Eligibility for admission, such as: - a) Income, assets, and asset income - b) Household composition - c) Need for a unit specifically adapted for mobility impairments - d) Verification of student status and eligibility - 2) Allowable deductions, for items such as: - a) Age 62+, disability, or handicap of household head, spouse and/or co-head - b) Full time student status - c) Child care costs - d) Handicap expenses - e) Medical expenses (for elderly/handicapped households only) - 3) Compliance with resident selection guidelines, such as: - a) Proof of ability to pay rent - b) Previously demonstrated adherence to lease for previous rentals - c) Positive prior landlord reference(s) for prior five (5) years: rent-paying, caring for a home with safe, clean, satisfactory housekeeping habits. - d) No verified, disqualifying history of drug-related, sex offender or violent criminal activity for any household member. - e) Absence of objectively verified behavior that would give Management reasonable cause to believe that the applicant's abuse of drugs/alcohol would interfere with the health, safety and right to peaceful enjoyment of the property by other residents or staff.
+A. Types of Verification Required All information relative to the following items must be verified:

+- 1) Eligibility for admission, such as: - a) Income, assets, and asset income - b) Household composition - c) Social Security Number documentation or other form of identification verification for all household members; or affidavit from applicant if SSN was not issued or documentation is not available - d) Verification of student status and eligibility - 2) Compliance with resident selection guidelines, such as: - a) Proof of ability to pay rent - b) Previously demonstrated adherence to lease for previous rentals - c) Positive prior landlord reference(s) for prior five (5) years: rent-paying, caring for a home with safe, clean, satisfactory housekeeping habits, based on documented Management's visit to current dwelling - No verified, disqualifying history of drug-related, sex offender or violent criminal activity for any household member. - e) Absence of objectively verified behavior that would give management reasonable cause to believe that the applicant's abuse of drugs/alcohol would interfere with the health, safety and right to peaceful enjoyment of the property by other residents or staff.